thegrumpys/odop/docs/Help/htt.md

 Off-line operation is not currently supported.
-If a design session is in progress when network connectivity is lost, it is possible that design activity can continue but it will not be possible to save or open new designs until network connectivity is restored.
+If a design session is in progress when network connectivity is lost, it is possible that design activity can continue but it will not be possible to save into the design library or open new designs until network connectivity is restored.

 **Unexpected delay when first opening the software**
 Note that loading the ODOP software the first time may take 20 seconds or longer.